 With a little planning and care in planting and tending your plants, you can experience firsthand why mankind has had such an intense love affair with strawberries for so long.
 You get to taste the same explosion of flavors and be captivated by those intense aromas which Persian kings and European royalty enjoyed so long ago, right there in your home garden.

 Stephen Scott is an heirloom seedsman, educator, speaker, soil-building advocate, locavore, amateur chef, artist and co-owner of Terroir Seeds with his wife, Cindy.
 Discover a better, holistic gardening approach with their hand-selected heirloom seeds, expert gardening advice and delicious recipes.
-They welcome dialogue and can be reached by email or 888-878-5247.
-Visit their website and sign up for their Newsletter for more articles like this!
-Read all of Stephen and Cindy's MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.